 A person is no longer justified in using force in self-defense once the threat of harm has subsided.
 If a person felt threatened but the threat goes away, the person is no longer justified in using force in self-defense.

 Reasonable Fear of Harm

-A person must also have a reasonable fear of physical harm.
-If a reasonable person in the same situation would have perceived an immediate threat of physical harm, then the use of force is justified.
+A person must also have a reasonable fear of danger.
+If a reasonable person in the same situation would have perceived the danger as imminent, then the use of force is justified.